mitranim/wordplay/readme.md

 higherarchy © M

-heirarchy (order of inheritance) © VA
+heirarchy (order of inheritance; royal line of succession) © VA

 hairarchy (mandated haircuts like in North Korea) © VA